openstack-archive/tripleo-docs/deploy-guide/source/deployment/standalone.rst

    .. code-block:: bash

       export IP=192.168.24.2
+      export VIP=192.168.25.2
       export NETMASK=24
       export INTERFACE=eth1

    You will now create the standalone_parameters.yaml.
-The $IP, $NETMASK, and
-   $INTERFACE will be replaced with the values from the export commands.
+The $IP, $VIP, $NETMASK, and $INTERFACE will be replaced with the values from the export commands.

    .. code-block:: bash